quil/quil/docs/testing.md

 ## CLJS Browser Unit Tests

 The last type of test runner is for executing unit tests in CLJC files in a browser context.

 ```
 $ clj -Mfig:cljs-test
 ```

 These tests are run using the Figwheel test runner.
 The included tests are all referenced in the require list for the `test/quil/test_runner.cljs`.
+These tests make specific assertions about the output value, as they do in the CLJ unit tests, and do not rely on image snapshot comparisons.

 ## Automated Image Testing aka Snippet Tests